fineanmol/plant-tree/README.md

-🌲 Updated on Sun, 05 Oct 2025 10:35:05 GMT
+🍀 Updated on Sun, 05 Oct 2025 10:49:03 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."